MahendraTennakoon/programming_notes/topics/javascript/destructuring_assignment.md

 console.log(c, m, y, k) // Cyan Magenta Yellow Black
 ```

-There's nothing wrong with this approach, but its far more concise with destructuring.
+There's nothing wrong with this approach, but it's far more concise with destructuring.

 ```
 const [c, m, y, k] = colors;
 console.log(c, m, y, k) // Cyan Magenta Yellow Black
 ```

 As you can notice, the order of the variables does matter here since it is in that order the values are assigned.
 However, it is possible to skip values with commas.
 To make this more interesting, let's mix up the colors in the array.
 Red, Geen and Blue are the colors in the RGB color model which are primarily used for digital work while CMYK is used for print.
-So, let's mix them up.
+Let's mix them up.

 ```
 const colors = ["Cyan", "Red", "Magenta", "Yellow", "Black", "Green", "Blue"];